-To empower state agency staff to integrate climate change into decision-making, in April 2022 Governor Carney announced the launch of the Delaware Climate Leadership Academy.
-Administered by

-DNREC, the Academy is offered in partnership with the Association of Climate Change Officers with the goal of increasing capacity of all state agencies and other partners to improve Delaware's resilience to climate change.
+To empower state agency staff to integrate climate change into decision-making, in April 2022 then-Governor Carney announced the launch of the Delaware Climate Leadership Academy.
+Administered by DNREC, the Academy is offered in partnership with the Association of Climate Change Officers with the goal of increasing capacity of all state agencies and other partners to improve Delaware's resilience to climate change.
 Enhancing agency capacities now could reduce future costs associated with a more reactive approach to adapting to climate change.
 The Academy has trained nearly 200 Delaware professionals, including 125 state government employees from all three branches of government, bringing increased climate change literacy and awareness to 17 different state agencies and offices.
 Building this knowledge base in state agencies is viewed as a critical component of successful implementation of the State's Climate Action Plan because support from agency and state leadership will be necessary to implement many of the strategies in the Plan.

 Greenhouse Gas Emission Reduction.
 Delaware is also committed to reducing greenhouse gas emissions that are the drivers of climate change.
-In June 2017, Governor John Carney joined the U.S. Climate Alliance, a coalition of 25 states dedicated to upholding the Paris Agreement to combat climate change.
-As a member of the Alliance, Delaware has committed to reducing greenhouse gas emissions by 26% to 28% by 2025 from a 2005 baseline.
-Delaware's Climate Action Plan identifies strategies to meet the state's 2025 goal and set a framework for actions to reduce greenhouse gas emissions beyond 2025.
+In June 2017, then-Governor John Carney joined the U.S. Climate Alliance, a coalition of 25 states dedicated to upholding the Paris Agreement, responding to the threats from climate change, and setting initial short term emissions reduction targets.
 Most recently, Delaware enacted the Climate Change Solutions Act of 2023, establishing medium- and long-term, economy-wide greenhouse gas emissions reduction targets.
 The law commits Delaware to reducing net greenhouse gas emissions 50% by 2030 and to net-zero by 2050, both from a 2005 baseline year.
 Delaware's 2020 greenhouse gas inventory data shows the State has reduced its emissions 30% from 2005 levels.
+Delaware's 2025 Climate Action Plan is under development and will be released in November 2025 and will identify strategies the state can utilize to meet the state's new greenhouse gas emissions reduction targets.